pasqal-io/qadence/docs/content/noisy_simulation.md

 Digital noise refer to unintended changes occurring with reference to the application of a noiseless digital gate operation.
 The following are the protocols of supported digital noise, along with brief descriptions.
 For digital noise, the `error_probability` is necessary for the noise initialization at the `options` parameter.

 When dealing with programs involving digital operations, `Qadence` has interface to noise models implemented in `PyQTorch`.
-Detailed equation for these protocols are available from [PyQTorch](https://pasqal-io.github.io/pyqtorch/latest/noise/).
+Detailed equations for these protocols are available from [PyQTorch](https://pasqal-io.github.io/pyqtorch/latest/noise/).

 - BITFLIP: flips between |0⟩ and |1⟩ with `error_probability`
 - PHASEFLIP: flips the phase of a qubit by applying a Z gate with `error_probability`